 At least it felt like heaven to me.

-Jesus said the kingdom of God is a party, and it is because Jesus is there and everywhere he goes there is joy.
+Jesus said the kingdom of God is a party.
+It is a party because Jesus is there and everywhere he goes there is celebration and joy.

 The Son of God gave reasons to rejoice by turning thieves into givers and haters into lovers.
 He healed lepers (thank you, Jesus!), delivered the demonized (free at last!), and raised the dead (look who’s back!).
 He told stories that ended in unexpected parties for undeserving prodigals.
 When he rose from the grave his surprised disciples were filled with joy and wonder.
 And after he ascended into heaven they returned to Jerusalem “with great joy.”